jsvine/visidata-plugins/README.md

 - `normalize-col-names` normalizes the names of all *non-hidden* columns in the active sheet, per the approach described above.
 Alias: `normalize-column-names`.

 See [the plugin file](plugins/vdnormcol.py) for additional details.

+## `vdfec.py`

+This plugin adds support for loading the Federal Election Commission's `.fec` files.
+In order for it to work, you'll need to install [fecfile](https://esonderegger.github.io/fecfile/): `pip install fecfile`.
+[Demo here](https://asciinema.org/a/Xyh2BFsUaOF0AlHTmMUbqQZPC).